 Twitter, Facebook and Linkedin are fantastic social media networking tools that the mobile food industry has learned to use since its inception, however some of the most important business networking takes place in person.

 Most people consider themselves bad at networking, so if you are struggling, know you are not alone.
-You can get good at networking if you are not good at it today.
+You can get good at business networking if you are not good at it today.
 But you get good at it by doing it, not by reading about it.
 It gets easier and gets more comfortable with practice.
 The more you do it, the more sense it makes and the more valuable it gets.

-Not yet a member of a networking group?
+Not yet a member of a business networking group?
 The culture is different in each one – the times they meet, the kinds of events they plan, the number of people in each line of work they permit to join – all of it plays into whether it’s the right group for you.

 You can build a network without going to uncomfortable networking events and eating cheese and collecting stacks of business cards.
 You can do it by meeting a few people you genuinely like each year and then staying in touch with them.

 Build your network by giving genuine value to others.
 Your business networking group can consist of other food truck owners, restaurant owners, and other small business owners in your area.
 The more you do this; you will experience gratitude, fun, and benefits.
 Your network only has as much value as you put into it.